Dental Care For Everyone!

 Why should missing teeth be replaced?

-Appearance and better function of the mouth.
+You should replace missing teeth to improve your appearance and to maintain oral health and function of the mouth.
 The gap left by a missing tooth can mean greater strain is put on the teeth on each side.
-The bite can be affected because the teeth on each side of the missing tooth can lean into the gap and alter the way the upper and lower teeth meet.
+This can affect your bite because the teeth on each side of the missing tooth can lean into the gap and alter the way the upper and lower teeth meet.
 Food can get into the gap and decay and gum disease will develop.

 How long will a crown last?